afouladi7/quay-workshop/lab2.md

 # Lab 2 - Repo Mirroring
 In this lab, we'll create a repository that automatically mirrors images located somewhere else.
-Quay can mirror images from any container registry it can reach and has appropriate credentials to.
-This is useful in a number of scenarios:
+Quay can mirror images from any container registry it can reach with the appropriate credentials.
+This is useful in several scenarios:
 * caching local copies of baselayer images to reduce network traffic on your WAN link
 * making a subset of images available to your developer team to choose from (discouraging grabbing random images from the internet)
 * As part of an image building or scanning pipeline